 Suggested by Kenza | Cups of English Tea

 Just 45 min train outside of Paris, the imperial city of Compiègne is well known for its palace, its spectacular forest, and for the role it played in both World Wars.

 In the center of the town is the Château De Compiegne, the summer residence of former French royalties.
 Adjacent to the palace, the 700 hectares parc is crossed by the Beaux-Monts alley, a 5km promenade leading to a hill with a spectacular view of the forest and the palace.

-In the Compiegne forest also took place 2 major events of the 20th century.
+In the Compiegne forest also took place two major events of the 20th century.
 In 1918, the Armistice was signed in a train wagon on the Clairiere de l’Armistice, ending the 1st World War.
-And in 1940, Hitler chose that same location to impose his terms on the defeated France.
+And in 1940, Hitler chose that same location to impose his terms on defeated France.
 The train carriage is now a memorial.

 In the city center, don’t miss the imposing Hôtel de Ville, and the Unesco World Heritage Saint Jacques Church.
 In between the two, stop by Les Picantins, a pastry store selling the delicious local specialty of the same name: three hazelnuts covered in caramel and chocolate.